 The COVID-19 vaccination roll-out is currently underway in Aotearoa.
 The vaccine is available to everyone over the age of 16 – it is free, and it is being rolled out in four stages this year.

-There is a lot of fake news out there about the safety of the vaccine.
+There is a lot of dodgy information out there about the vaccine.
 It is our individual responsibility as whānau, hapū and iwi to make sure we are accessing reliable information from trusted sources.

 The vaccine works by teaching the body’s immune system to recognise pathogens (disease-causing organisms) without causing illness to the body’s immune system.
 It then remembers this pathogen and when/if the infection occurs at a later date, the body will fight the infection faster.